Sustainable logistics: Benefits & key trends for 2024 [+how to make your business sustainable]

 Reduce, reuse, and recycle

 You can modify shipping containers for multiple uses rather than discard them when they’re not in prime shipping condition.
 Reusing containers also helps reduce waste.
-For example, a cargo-worthy container can make an excellent storage shed for your home.
+For example, a cargo-worthy container can make an excellent shed for your home.

 Harnessing available data for end-to-end visibility